cs31415/cs31415.github.io/writings/india-2025-diary.md

 Carrom game after tea.
 Aunty and Shonu are cheating openly.

-Achari and plain parathas made by Kamini and Meenu for dinner with kundru and palak paneer.
-Achari paratha is very good.
+Delicious achari and plain parathas made by Kamini and Meenu for dinner with kundru and palak paneer.

 Talk to Appa after dinner.
 Shonu and Aunty also chat.

 Piece of balushahi for dessert.
+Because one sweet dish is never enough.
 Get office work done by 11.
 Most of the day was spent in setting up system locally.
 Turns out to be Postgres query syntax error.

 #### July 19, 2025